tauri-apps/tauri-docs/docs/guides/distribution/updater.md

 The Tauri bundler automatically generates update artifacts if the updater is enabled in `tauri.conf.json` Your update artifacts are automatically signed if the bundler can locate your private and public key.

-The signature can be found in the content `sig` file.
+The signature can be found in the content of a `sig` file.
 The signature can be uploaded to GitHub safely or made public if your private key is secure.

 You can see how it's [bundled with the CI][artifacts updater workflow] and a [sample tauri.conf.json].